Jeffrey-Sardina/cod-trachtais/my_code/nótaí/leabhar_nótaí.md

 In the mean time I may start to write my lit. review.
 I am still good on time overall, on-schedule despite these setbacks.

 Once this is done (likely faster than before since I am learning linear numbers of parameters rather than quadratic numbers, so maybe under 2 days) I'll have plenty of time to analyse and run on the real datasets.
 Remeber: run bioportal last since it will take the longest.

+## 22-06-2021
+Ok, realy round 3 is in, time to make final models!
+Bioportal:
+I notice two poosite trends.
+When epchs >= 200, the lowest dim num(s) are preferred.
+After a dip, increasing dim nums come to be more preferred.

+When epochs < 200, there is a pstive correlation between dims and r1 that increases more slowly over time and may even start decreasing at the end.
+This can lead to very few epochs and relatively many dimensions...which I worry may overfit.
+It's a hard choice, and I am tempted to rerun that round on a larger dataset (say 8000 or 10000 triples) to see what happens.
+That said, bioportal is a alrge dataset...so more epochs and more dims will take more time, and I'ff notice that.
+I think I'll start with 50 epochs and 200 dims (the 2nd best point, best being 400 epochs and 50 dims).
+I can increase this later from the backup to use more epochs, I think, so that should not be an issue.

+Other 4:
+low epochs are universally bad, ezcept when dims are also low, probably an effect of time (epoch to dims ratio).
+Interestingly, 200 epochs and 100 dims is universally optimal or second best.
+It's a clear winner, as far as I am concerned.

+For running on full datasets:
+- in all cases 2 partitions were used, except in bioportal which used 3 (in progress) (as before)